You wanna get hiiiigh?

 Amsterdam Coffeeshops Etiquette

-There are a few little quirks you need to be aware of during your first-time in Amsterdam coffeeshops:
+There are a few little quirks you need to be aware of when buying weed in Amsterdam for the first time:

 You Can’t Smoke Tobacco